catburton/UnityUnitTesting/README.md

 UnityUnitTesting
 ================

 Unity editor extension for running unit tests (NUnitLite) and displaying their results.

 Uses NUnitLite: http://nunitlite.org/

+To use, simply add the project files to your existing Unity project.
+I’ve tested this with Unity 4.0 upwards.
+It should be fine in earlier versions too.

-Can be configured to run the unit tests automatically upon project source changes.
+The tool can be configured to run the unit tests automatically for you upon project source changes.
 To run tests manually from within Unity go to:
 Window -> UnitTesting -> Run All Unit Tests

 To display the results window, go to: